When it comes to being audited for sales and use tax, it's a question of "when," not "if." And when it happens, you need sales tax audit help.

 It boils down to this: the State views everything you buy as being subject to tax.
 In other words, you’re guilty until proven innocent.
 We all know not everything is taxable, but you have to be able to prove all of that to an auditor.
 Your best bet is to keep the auditor from scheduling items in the first place.
 It’s easier to keep it off the auditor’s schedules than to get it taken off later.

 In many cases, using an expert advisor to help will ensure you get the best results.
 However, it’s also possible for you to handle much of this process yourself.
-Click below to get started reading our online guide or use the form above to download a PDF version.
+Below you'll find links to 8 chapters of audit help as well as a download link to our full guide about navigating audits.